wltrup/Swift-WTIntExtensions/README.md

 ## License

-**WTBoolExtensions** is available under the MIT license.
+**WTIntExtensions** is available under the MIT license.
 See the LICENSE file for more info.